 If you were injured on the job in Louisiana, it is important that you take steps to put yourself in a favorable position to recover the maximum compensation.
 This is where a personal injury lawyer can help.

-An Alexandria accident lawyer from Laborde Earles Law Firm will help you navigate the workers’ comp claims process.
+An Alexandria accident lawyer from Laborde Earles Injury Lawyers will help you navigate the workers’ comp claims process.
 Schedule a free consultation today by calling 800-522-6733.